aporter92/chaos-chronicle-client/README.md

-Jiu Jitsu Journal App to track progress, keep detailed notes on technique, build game plans, and upload videos
+This project is a an app meant to be used as a journal for the sport of Jiu Jitsu.
+You can use it to track progress, keep detailed notes on technique, build game plans, and upload videos.

 # Getting Started with Create React App